 This may sound straight-forward enough, but it’s anything but – and the expertise needed to design capability frameworks has never been in higher demand.

-So, here’s some of what we’ve learned about capability frameworks over the past three decades that might help you.
+So, here’s some of what we’ve learned about capability frameworks over the past two decades that might help you.

 Capabilities are not competencies